-If you are considering a website redesign or a fresh site for a brand new business, there are a few common things any developer should take into consideration during creation.
+If you are considering a website redesign or a fresh site for a brand new business, there are a few common things any Orlando web design or developer should take into consideration during creation.
 These are what we think are most important.

 Any website design project should be pre-planned before diving in.
 Part of this planning involves mapping out the different elements and where they will go.
 The flow of the site and the layout is all determined by spacing.